Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Window functions

-in which $I_0(\cdot)$ is the zeroth-order modified Bessel function of the first kind and $\beta>0$ is denoted as the shape parameter.
-The Fourier transform of the window is also available in closed form
+where $I_0(\cdot)$ is the zeroth-order modified Bessel function of the first kind and $\beta > 0$ is a shape parameter.
+The KB window is shown with different $\beta$ in figure~\ref{fig:different_beta}.
+We describe how $\beta$ should be selected to minimize approximation errors in section~\ref{sec:approx}.
+The Fourier transform of the window is available in closed form as

-This Kaiser-Bessel window is an approximation to a family of prolate-spheroidal wave functions of order zero.
-It has been shown that the prolate-spheroidal wave functions provide orthonormal basis which is optimal for the representation of functions whose Fourier transforms are compactly supported \cite{Osipov2013}.
-In addition, and to our interest in this manuscript, they require half of the support needed for Gaussian windows to achieve the same target accuracy.
-Potts \etal \cite{Potts2003} used this window function in order to develop a fast summation algorithm and recently Nestler \cite{Nestler2016} showed that using the Kaiser-Bessel window function, the resulting algorithm is more accurate than the method using B-splines for homogeneous systems.
-More recently, Gao \etal \cite{Gao2017} used the same window function in their simulation and arrived at the same conclusion for non homogeneous systems.
-The main drawback of this window function is that it is expensive to compute.
+The KB window is an approximation to a family of prolate-spheroidal wave functions of order zero.
+It has been shown that the prolate-spheroidal wave functions provide an orthonormal basis which is optimal for the representation of functions whose Fourier transforms are compactly supported \cite{Osipov2013}.
+In addition, and to our interest in this paper, they require a significantly smaller width~$w$ compared to the Gaussian window to achieve the same target accuracy, thus reducing the computational effort.
+Potts \etal \cite{Potts2003} used this window function in order to develop a fast summation algorithm and recently Nestler \cite{Nestler2016} showed that using the KB window function, the resulting algorithm is more accurate than the method using B-splines for homogeneous systems.
+More recently, Gao \etal \cite{Gao2017} used the same window function in their simulation and arrived at the same conclusion for non-homogeneous systems.
+The main drawback of the KB window is that it is expensive to compute.
+We address this by approximating it by a piecewise polynomial, described in section~\ref{sec:polynomial-window}.

-\textbf{Barnett-Magland window.} Recently, Barnett \etal \cite{Barnett2017} introduced an approximation to the Kaiser-Bessel function that does not require expensive Bessel function evaluations.
-This window function is designated here as the Barnett-Magland (BM) window function and is defined as
+\textbf{Exponential of semicircle window.} The ``exponential of semicircle'' (ES) window was recently introduced by Barnett \etal \cite{Barnett2019} as an approximation to the KB function that avoids evaluation of Bessel functions.
+The ES window is defined by

-As with the Kaiser-Bessel function, this window can be used to achieve high precision.
-But, unlike the other window functions introduced in this section, its Fourier transform is not known analytically and has to be computed numerically.
-In section \ref{sec:precomputation} we present an approach for efficiently computing the Fourier transform.
-The BM window function for different $\beta$ and with $w=5$ is shown in figure \ref{fig:different_beta}.
-We shall see later that with $P$ points in the support of the window function, i.e.\ $w=P/2$, $\beta\approx2\sqrt{2\pi}w=\sqrt{2\pi}P$ is an optimal value for minimizing approximation errors introduced due to the truncation of window functions and employment of a quadrature rule in the SE method, see section \ref{sec:approx}.
+This window can achieve nearly as high precision as the KB window with the same width, but is cheaper to evaluate.
+However, unlike the other window functions introduced in this section, its Fourier transform is not known analytically and thus has to be computed numerically.
+Another drawback is that the ES window is in fact not differentiable at the endpoints $x = \pm w$.